Skip to main content

 created_at

-Time at which the sender was created, in format.
+The time at which the sender was created, formatted as an timestamp.